-However, there is major difference between both of them.
+However, there is a major difference between both of them.

-The way they work is completely different, so is the the way they execute the data.
+The way they work is completely different, so is the way they execute the data.

 Let’s talk about,

-You can check statistics data collected for up-to a year with jetpack.
-However, you cannot see the real time data with it.
-It refreshes very 30 minutes.
+You can check statistics data collected for up-to a year with the jetpack.
+However, you cannot see the real-time data with it.
+It refreshes every 30 minutes.

-This is a pure beginner friendly approach to analytics.
-More details on this is coming up right after we discuss a little about analytics from google.
+This is a pure beginner-friendly approach to analytics.
+More details on this are coming up right after we discuss a little about analytics from Google.

 The google analytics is a complete solution for every data you will ever need.
 This isn’t a plugin for sure.

 Google analytics is a google hosted analytics software which is available to anyone having a Gmail account.